nil-andreu/dr-ecommerce/README.md

 Once we log in a user, if we watch the fields inside of the admin panel we would see that a session token would be assigned.

 ### 19. Testing Logout
-Now for logot it needs to be a get request.
+Now for logout it needs to be a get request.
 For this we need to send the id of the user as well.

+### 20. Managing orders
+We first are going to create the model of the orders.

 Remember that for the login, we have to make a POST request.